-Specifically, I have fun with those few words usually buried at the bottom of most job descriptions.
-You know, the phrase that essentially notes, while the primary function of your nonprofit role may be to create programs, fundraise, market and so on, what you’ll really be doing are various and sundry other duties and odd jobs… like de-thorning roses before the annual gala, proofreading your ED’s personal Christmas card or walking a donor to their car in a hurricane (with the umbrella shielding them, of course).
+Here we have fun with those few words usually buried at the bottom of most job descriptions.
+You know, the phrase suggesting while the primary function of your nonprofit role may be to create programs, fundraise, promote, and so on, what you’ll really be doing is de-thorning roses before the annual gala, proofreading your ED’s personal Christmas card, or walking a donor to their car in a hurricane (with the umbrella shielding them, of course).

-So stay tuned, kick up your feet and get a nice cup of coffee — well, a cheap cup of coffee, because it’s midway through the fiscal year, you’re not meeting your goals and your ED needs a bonus… even though your org doesn’t do bonuses.
-Those 990s really are pesky, aren’t they?
+So stay tuned, kick up your feet and get a nice cup of coffee — well, a cheap cup of coffee, because it’s midway through the fiscal year, you’re not meeting your fundraising goals, and your ED needs a bonus… even though your org doesn’t do bonuses.